Creativity gives us purpose. Purpose is what keeps us alive.

 Training for your Staff

 A key component if you're new to the idea of creative aging is the advance training COMPAS provides for your site staff and volunteers.
-You’ll learn from and be inspired by creative aging expert Pat Samples and your COMPAS artist.
+You’ll learn from and be inspired by one of COMPAS' creative aging experts and your COMPAS artist.
 Sites are invited to include as many staff and volunteers as they choose in the training.
 We want your residents and staff/volunteers to get the optimal results from the artistic experience.

 Start Exploring Creative Opportunities